creare-com/podpac/doc/source/developer/specs/nodes.md

     * Ouput json formatted text used to reproduce it
     * Report inconsistencies or inabilities to produce pipelines
     * Evaluate pipelines at a point with indications of where data came from (which nodes are active within compositors)
-* Must give the same output if evaluated from a newly instantiated node, or previously instantiated and executed node
+* Must give the same output if evaluated from a newly instantiated node, or previously instantiated and evaluated node
 * Must define public attributes that should be implemented/available to all nodes
 * Must define public parameters that should be implemented/available to all nodes
-* Potentially provide a mechanism to execute nodes in parallel or remotely on the cloud (This may be handled by an execution manager)
+* Potentially provide a mechanism to evaluate nodes in parallel or remotely on the cloud (This may be handled by an evaluation manager)
 * Could provide a method to estimate cost of executing a job over given coordinates using AWS cloud
 * Provide a standard methods for creators of child nodes to:
     * Specify defaults for attributes and parameters